-The long-awaited book The Self Does Not Die has now been published and is available on Amazon.com.
-The project involved translating and publishing the recent Dutch book by NDE researchers Titus Rivas, Anny Dirven and Rudolf Smit that detailed 78 cases of veridical perceptions and other verified paranormal aspects of NDEs.
+The second edition of The Self Does Not Die has now been published by IANDS and is available on Amazon.com.
+The project involved translating and expanding the Dutch book by NDE researchers Titus Rivas, Anny Dirven and Rudolf Smit.
+This new edition details 24 new cases -- 128 total cases -- of veridical perceptions and other verified paranormal aspects of NDEs.
 Veridical perceptions in NDEs provide the best evidence of the apparent separation of consciousness from the physical body and, by implication, survival of consciousness after death.
+Available at Amazon & Kindle!

 IANDS was able to raise more than $20,000 for the project and there are now 104 cases in the English edition!
 The book features each case with all of the references that readers can use to explore the case further.
 These references include many on-line references with the links given.
 There is a handy on-line version of the Reference List on the IANDS web site where the links can be followed simply by clicking on them.